directvt/vtm/doc/architecture.md

 - Due to the fact that a typical desktop environment is a dynamic long-living construct of interacting processes, vtm has a number of mutually exclusive runtime modes to parallelize functionality by launching multiple instances.
 - The desktop session is instantiated in a vtm process running in the `Desktop Server` runtime mode.
 - Desktop environment users connect to an existing desktop session through a vtm process running in `Desktop Client` runtime mode.
-- The desktop id is coined from the platform-specific creator UID unless explicitly specified.
+- The desktop session has a unique id coined from the platform-specific creator UID unless explicitly specified.
-- Only the session creator can access the session (for non-elevated users).
+- Only the session creator or elevated user can access the session.
 - The regular user and the elevated user are different independent users despite having the same username.
 - The session allows multiple access in real time.
 - Multiple connected users can share a focused application, while each user can have multiple applications focused.
 - Users can disconnect from the session and reconnect later.
-- Sessions with different desktop ids can coexist independently.
+- Sessions with different ids can coexist independently.
 - To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible TUI mode called `ANSI/VT`, vtm supports an additional message-based binary-wise TUI mode called `DirectVT`.
 - All running applications are integrated into the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
   - DirectVT-aware applications connect directly and can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
-  - To run non-DirectVT applications in a desktop environment, an additional vtm host process is launched in `Desktop Applet` runtime mode with the `Teletype Console` or `Terminal Emulator` applet as the DirectVT-bridge.
+  - To run non-DirectVT applications, an additional vtm host process is launched in `Desktop Applet` runtime mode with the `Teletype Console` or `Terminal Emulator` applet as the DirectVT bridge to the desktop environment.
 - The desktop environment server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
 - In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as script commands for execution.
 - The desktop session exists until it is explicitly shutted down.